berlingoqc/logviewer/README.md

 			  Without subcommand open the query TUI

 Flags:
-      --cmd string                     If using ssh or local , manual command to run -c, --config string                  Config for preconfigure context for search --elk-index string               Elk index to search
+      --client-body string             File containing base body to be used by the underlying client --client-headers string          File containings list of headers to be used by the underlying client --cmd string                     If using ssh or local , manual command to run -c, --config string                  Config for preconfigure context for search --elk-index string               Elk index to search